 d.
 No Implied Waivers.
 The failure of either Party at any time to require performance by the other of any provision herein will not affect the right of such Party to require performance at any time thereafter, nor will the failure of either Party to take action regarding a breach of any provision hereof be taken or held to be a waiver of the provision itself.

 e.
 Governing Law and Dispute Resolution.
 In the event of any controversy or claim arising out of or relating to this Agreement, the parties agree to first consult and negotiate with each other and, recognizing their mutual interests, attempt to reach a satisfactory solution.
-If they do not reach settlement within a period of 60 days, then, upon notice by any party to the other(s), unresolved controversies or claims will be finally settled by arbitration (i) if in the U.S., in Cleveland, Ohio, under the Commercial Arbitration Rules of the American Arbitration Association and applying the laws of the State of Ohio, and (ii) if outside of the U.S., in the nearest principal business location of PPT, under the Rules of Arbitration of the International Chamber of Commerce, in either case by one arbitrator appointed in accordance with the applicable rules.
+If they do not reach settlement within a period of 60 days, then, upon notice by any party to the other(s), unresolved controversies or claims will be finally settled by arbitration (i) if in the U.S., in Cleveland, Ohio, under the Commercial Arbitration Rules of the American Arbitration Association and applying the laws of the State of Ohio, and (ii) if outside of the U.S., in the nearest principal business location of PPT, under the Rules of Arbitration of the International Chamber of Commerce and applying the commercial laws of the jurisdiction of the contracting PPT entity, in either case by one arbitrator appointed in accordance with the applicable rules.
 The language of the arbitration will be English.
 The judgment on the award rendered by the arbitrator shall be binding and may be entered in any court having jurisdiction thereof.

 f.
 Force Majeure.
 Neither Party will be liable for failure to fulfill its obligation under this Agreement or an SOW if such failure is due to causes beyond a Party’s reasonable control, including, but not limited to, acts of God, pandemics, epidemics, or other widespread health impairments, government advisements or orders, including but not limited to, travel and movement restrictions or border closings, acts of terrorism, man-made or natural disasters, material shortages, strikes, delays in transportation or force majeure.
 The time for performance of any such obligation will be extended by the period lost due to such cause, with PPT agreeing to resume work as soon as it is safe and PPT is reasonably able to do so.